synxty/idea/src/one.md

 As the ages passed, the once desolate crater blossomed into a thriving landscape, fueled by the scattered fragments of the **Elemental Crystals** that emerged from the ashes of the site.
 Nature’s resilience took hold as volcanic activity resumed, reshaping the land and giving rise to hills that radiated warmth.
 Lush forests flourished with exotic plants and vibrant flowers thriving in the rich soil, while vast plains stretched out, adorned with wild grasses and colorful blooms.
 Shimmering lakes mirrored the expansive sky, and rivers meandered through the terrain, with streams trickling alongside to nourish the burgeoning life.
 In cooler shaded areas, glistening glaciers towered majestically, their surfaces sparkling in the sunlight, while soft blankets of snow adorned the landscape.
 Thunderstorms rumbled overhead, refreshing the land with life-giving rain.
 The air, once heavy with chaos, became crisp and invigorating, alive with the sounds of rustling leaves and wildlife.
 This vibrant landscape stood as a testament to the remarkable power of the **Elemental Crystals**, which, alongside the relentless force of nature to heal and renew, helped transform this continent into a thriving cradle of life, no longer resembling a crater.

 Observing the transformation of the central continent, now blooming with wildlife and vitality, **The Creator** realized that while the containment of the **Primal Forces** brought a measure of balance, the once inhospitable land could become a focal point for new conflicts over territorial dominance as it was encircled by the other four newly formed continents.
-Although many years had passed since **The Great Sundering**, the echoes of past conflicts still resonated, and ambitions to dominate the now habitable land could easily spark new hostilities.
+Although a long time had passed since **The Great Sundering**, the echoes of past conflicts still resonated, and ambitions to dominate the now habitable land could easily spark new hostilities.
 To safeguard the fragile peace, **The Creator** established this continent as a controlled battleground for the **Anarkya Championship**, a tournament created to honor the countless lives lost during the conflicts of the past and the legacy of the continent that once existed.
 In doing so, **The Creator** aimed to foster uni**ty** and respect among all inhabitants of **Univium** by channeling conflicts into a structured contest rather than chaos.
 This competition would bring together the strongest fighters from each continent to compete for the title of **Champion**, creating an atmosphere of anticipation and excitement.

 Over time, the inhabitants of **Univium** began to put aside their differences and embrace the vibrant possibilities of the central continent.
 Formerly divided by the **Primal Forces**, these diverse beings began to coexist harmoniously and discovered that they had much more in common than they initially believed.
 This newfound **syn**ergy, fostered by the **Anarkya Championship**, brought peace and tranquility as everyone engaged in the tournament.
 Settling in this continent, former rivals became neighbors, working together in a spirit of uni**ty**, sharing their unique cultures, traditions, and knowledge.
 This collaboration transformed the area into a melting pot of ideas and innovations, forging new communities and developing bustling towns and cities.
 Nowadays, the inhabitants of this continent take pride in the values of **syn**ergy and uni**ty** that define it, which was aptly named **Synxty**.